Skip to content

 from idfkit import new_document

-# Create an empty model for EnergyPlus 24.1
+# Create a baseline model for EnergyPlus 24.1

 model = new_document(version=(24, 1, 0))